 Figure 4: Weights sub-gallery within the Line drop-down gallery

-- You can even change the shape outline to a dashed style by selecting the Dashed option within the Line drop-down gallery -- this opens the Dashed sub-gallery that you can see in Figure 5.
+- You can even change the shape outline to a dashed style by selecting the Dashed option within the Line drop-down gallery.
+Doing so opens the Dashed sub-gallery that you can see in Figure 5.
 Within this gallery, choose any dash style for the selected shape.
 To learn more about how to apply dash style, refer to our Dashed Lines tutorial.

 Figure 5: Dashed sub-gallery within the Line drop-down gallery